 Many forms of alleged healthcare fraud can be traced back to paperwork and billing errors, not intentional criminal activity.
 This allows our white collar crimes defense attorney to focus on why the alleged fraud happened.
 Honest mistakes or misinterpretations of a medical bill are not a crime.
 Without criminal intent being established, or with the prosecution’s argument being dismantled, there should be no conviction.

-Possible Penalties for Healthcare Fraud
+Possible Penalties for Healthcare Fraud in Florida

 Upon conviction, penalties for healthcare fraud might include:

 - Fines: The fines for healthcare fraud range from several thousand dollars for individuals accused of the crime, up to $250,000 per offense for convicted medical providers and healthcare groups.

 - Restitution: Additional payments made to plaintiffs for wrongdoing or insurance theft.